 Mortgage rates have trended upward since the beginning of the year, and continue to rise.
 Still, it might be worth refinancing your mortgage to save on monthly payments or pull out cash.
 As you assess your situation, here are the best (and worst) reasons to refinance.

 - Lower your interest rate

 Lower your interest rate

-Known as a “rate-and-term” refinance, this is the most popular reason homeowners refinance a home loan.
-Homeowners with a higher interest rate on their current loan may benefit from a refinance if the math pans out — especially if they’re shortening their loan term.
+Known as a “rate-and-term” refinance, this is the most popular reason borrowers refinance.
+Borrowers with a higher interest rate on their current loan could benefit from a refinance if the math pans out — especially if they’re shortening their loan term.

 “If you can afford to shorten the term of the loan and you are substantially lowering your rate, it could be a win-win as you’re paying off your mortgage faster and saving a ton of money on interest,” Johnson says.

 Right now, however, interest rates are rising — but there’s still opportunity.
 While the connection between the Federal Reserve’s rate decisions and mortgage rates is complicated, you could still come out ahead if your current rate is higher than what’s prevailing today.

 If you have a hefty amount of high-interest debt on credit cards, car loans or personal loans, a cash-out refinance can help improve your cash flow and save you money in the long term, possibly even if you take a slightly higher mortgage rate.

 The drawback to this move is that you’ll be unable to deduct the mortgage interest you pay on the cash-out amount that exceeds the current loan balance if the funds aren’t used to “buy, build or substantially improve” your home, according to the IRS.